box-o-water/social_network_api/README.md

 - Use `nvm` to install `npm`
 - $ git clone git@github.com:box-o-water/social_network_api.git
 - $ npm install
-- TODO Install and set up the MongoDB and Mongoose ODM stuffs
+- Install and start `MongoDb`
+- Install `MongoDB Compass` UI (optional)

 ## Usage

-- TODO how to use the thing
+- $ npm start
+- Use `insomnia` or another API Client to set up the routes and applicable JSON bodies in [userRoutes](./routes/api/userRoutes.js) and [thoughtRoutes](./routes/api/thoughtRoutes.js) to interact with the Mongo database.
+- Note: append routes with `http://localhost:3001`

 ## Contributing